Ancient Murals - How Historical Wall Painting Techniques Shape Modern Design

 Ancient Techniques Modern Muralists Still Use

 We'd expect to have moved past methods developed thousands of years ago.
-But the truth is, some problems have already been solved perfectly.
+However, some problems have already been solved perfectly.

 Surface Preparation That Defeats Time